A Deed Between William CARTER, Killingworth, Middlesex Co., CT.,

 Killingworth Land Records

-Received to my full satisfaction of Nathaniel REDFIELD of Killingworth in same Town & County
+Received to my full satisfaction of George CARTER of Killingworth County and State aforesaid--

-TO HAVE AND TO HOLD the above granted and bargained premises, with the appurtenances thereof, unto him the said Nathaniel REDFIELD his heirs and assigns forever, to his and their own proper use and behoof.
-And also, I the said William CARTER do for my self and my heirs, executors and administrators, covenant with the said Nathaniel REDFIELD his heirs and assigns; that all and until the ensealing these presents I am well seized of the premises as a good indefeasible estate in fee simple, and have good to bargain and sell the same in manner and form as is above written, and that the same is free of all incumbrances whatsoever.
+TO HAVE AND TO HOLD the above granted and bargained premises, with the appurtenances thereof, unto him the said George CARTER his heirs and assigns forever, to him and their own proper use and behoof.
+And I the said William CARTER do for myself and my heirs, executors and administrators, covenant with the said George CARTER his heirs and assigns; that at and until the ensealing these presents I am well seized of the premises, as a good indefeasible estate in fee simple, and have good right to bargain and sell the same in manner and form as it is above written, and that the same is free of all incumbrances whatsoever.

-IN WITNESS whereof, I have hereunto set my hand and seal this 21 day of February Anno Domini 1805
+IN WITNESS whereof, I have hereunto set my hand and seal this twentieth day of October Anno Domini 1821

 In presence of

-The above named William CARTER acknowledged the foregoing to be his free act and deed, before me
+Signer and Sealer of the foregoing instrument, and acknowledged the same to be his free act and deed, before me,